 - Amazon RDS for PostgreSQL

 - Amazon RDS for Oracle

-AWS RDS Performance Tuning
+AWS RDS performance tuning

 The next thing to check is resource usage.
-If your database simply runs out of resources, this can definitely cause slowdowns.
+If your database simply runs out of resources, this can cause slowdowns.
 This could include table size limits in MySQL, hitting the maximum number of database connections allowed per instance, or capacity constraints if you’re working during demanding times.

-Performance Limits and Scalability
+Performance limits and scalability